Reviews You Can Rely On

 An easy favorite for our female testers, the Fjallraven Nuuk withstands some of the coldest temperatures we've experienced.
 Equipped with a faux-fur ruff, a spacious collar, and a zipper that goes all the way up to your nose, the Nuuk keeps out biting wind and bitter temperatures.
 We love that it is virtually waterproof yet breathable enough to keep you from melting beneath your layers.
 The Nuuk is packed with an abundance of useful pockets inside and out.
 There are plenty to keep your necessities dry and safe.
 The roomy cut allows for lots of layers, a big bonus for prolonged winter excursions.

-While not the warmest jacket in our lineup, the Nuuk came pretty darn close, and the balance of warmth and wearable style was one of our favorite features.
+Though not quite as warm as the warmest jacket we tested — the Canada Goose Expedition Parka Heritage — the Nuuk came pretty darn close, and the balance of warmth and wearable style was one of our favorite features.
 We appreciate that the cozy amount of insulation doesn't come at the cost of style or quality.
-Some of the warmer jackets we reviewed fell short in these metrics and lacked some versatility.
+Some warmer models we tested fell short in these metrics and lacked some versatility.
 Not so with the Nuuk.
-It strikes a great balance between function and form and is a jacket we would grab for everything from casual dog park runs to evening after-dinner strolls through town.
+It strikes an excellent balance between function and form and we would reach for it for everything from casual dog park runs to evening after-dinner strolls through town.

 winter jacket - the fjallraven nuuk is so warm that we often had to unzip when temps...